-All material groups except lighting were managed transition date, the legacy program terminated and the Industry Funding Organization (IFO) responsible for managing materials began a wind up or liquidation process.
+All material groups except lighting were managed under the WDTA prior to being transitioned to the new producer responsibility regulatory framework.
+On each transition date, the legacy program terminated and the Industry Funding Organization (IFO) responsible for managing materials began a wind up or liquidation process.
 RPRA continues to oversee these IFOs until final liquidation.
 Final liquidation of Ontario Tire Stewardship (OTS) and Ontario Electronic Stewardship (OES) are anticipated to occur sometime in 2025 following final resolution of outstanding tax matters with the CRA earlier this year.
 Stewardship Ontario, the IFO responsible for the legacy Blue Box program as well as the transitioned HSP program is anticipated to wind up sometime in 2026 after the transition of the final tranche of communities.

-Hazardous Waste and Excess Soil registry programs under the Environmental
+Hazardous Waste and Excess Soil registry programs under the Environmental Protection Act